Drutol/AoLibs/AoLibs/docs/android-recycler-adapters.md

 ## Binding ViewHolders

-As I've previously mentioned it's possbile to easily implement bindings for each list entry.
+As I've previously mentioned it's possible to easily implement bindings for each list entry.
 All you have to do is to make your ViewHolder inherit from `BindingViewHolderBase<TViewModel>`.
-For exmaple:
+For example:

 ```cs
 private class SomeHolder : BindingViewHolderBase<SomeViewModel>